elotroalex/chiens/_texts/translation.md

 - Who's calling me ?
 I listen.
 I do not listen.
 - {:.pr} There is in my head a river of mud of bleak of green and troubled things of dead birds, yellow bellies,
-- crisscrossed miaowings squirts very close to the gag
+- crisscrossed miaowings, squirts very close to the gag
 - my convulsed years painted on fire
 - revolving plaques of swamps, craters, raped girls
 - there in my ears the firing squad in the morning caponiers.